[Updated July 27, 2017]

 Written by Bernard F. Lopez

 Do NOT stack vinyl recordsHow do records get warped?
 One way is by stacking them.
 Never stack records on top of each other whether in their jackets or not.
 This is one sure fire way to cause warping, possible cracking of the vinyl record because of the weight, and will inevitably produce scuff marks and ring wear on the album cover marring the artwork.
 Records must always be stored upright like books on a shelf.
+Because of their size and weight, regular bookshelves don't work well to store vinyl records so consider a real record storage cube instead.

 Wet playing a vinyl record is not a cureNever wet play a vinyl record in an attempt to quiet the crackle and pops.
 Doing so only forces the abrasive sludge deeper into the grooves as the needle makes its way around the record possibly doing irreversible damage.
 This makes the record sound even worse as the crud has dried embedding the dirt throughout the record.
 Read more on why you shouldn't wet play records.
 If you want to reduce static pops when playing a record then get one of these.